Margaret Leaving, a gripping historical mystery.

 The clock was chiming again and she tried to focus on it.
 She loved the clock.
 It was her father’s clock.
 The clock had lived at the centre of the kitchen mantelpiece all her life.
 It had been a wave-shaped wooden presence that stood like a permanent blister rubbed out of the wood beneath it.
 It had two deep black keyholes in its face and she’d always known the holes were friendly eyes, and the hands a droopy moustache.
 But now she was hearing Margaret saying, as she so often did: that clock, only the half hour chime is ever satisfactory.
 It stops the quarter hour too soon, and the three quarter hour is all too much effort for it.

 A haywain, drawn by a sturdy big-footed farm horse, was positioned under a magnificent old tree, on a single-track lane that cut across an open field.
 A wooden hay rake lay on the ground, tines down.
 The haywain had pneumatic tyres, she noticed, otherwise all the farm tools were the same as they would have been when Constable was painting idyllic country scenes.
-The war effort on the home front had been unmechanised and labour intensive, at least in this picture.
+The second world war effort on the home front had been unmechanised and labour intensive, at least in this picture.
 Two women with pitchforks were loading the cart with hay; one by the side of the track, one on top of the growing load.
 A third sat on the back of the horse, whose white nose was down on the ground, presumably seeking tender shoots to eat, while a fourth woman was tugging on his bridle.

 “What has impressed you most about what you’ve seen so far?” he asked.